Sirius is the brightest star in the night sky.

 Yellow Dwarfs and Yellow-White Dwarfs

 The Sun in the center of our solar system is a Yellow Dwarf, these are stars that have approximately between 0.8 to 1.2 the mass of our sun.
-The name Yellow Dwarf is rather misleading, firstly our sun only appears yellow due to the light interacting with Earth’s atmosphere, it is in fact white as is the case with the majority of Yellow Dwarfs.
-Secondly even though our sun is referred to as a ‘dwarf’ it is in fact larger in mass that the vast majority of stars in our galaxy.
+Most Yellow Dwarfs are actually more whitish in color, our sun only appears yellow due to the light interacting with Earth’s atmosphere.
 The lifespan of a Yellow Dwarf in its main sequence is around 10 billion years.
 Yellow-White dwarfs have a mass of approximately between 1.2 and 1.4 times that of the sun and have slightly higher surface temperatures.
 The stellar classification for Yellow Dwarfs is G whereas Yellow-White Dwarfs are classified as F type stars.

 White-Blue and Blue Stars